rajesh-ae/rajesh-ae/README.md

 Hi 👋, I am Rajesh.
-I am a computational scientist with interests in fluid dynamics, numerical methods and high-performance scientific computing.
-Currently, I am exploring the AI/ML/Deep Learning space.
+I am a computational scientist with a variety of interests.
+My core training and expertise is in fluid dynamics, numerical methods and high-performance scientific computing.
+I have transitioned to lead software development for Cybersecurity and Bioinformatics startups.
+Currently, I am developing software in these domains utilising Semantic technologies and Knowledge Graphs.

 #### Languages
 ![Fortran](https://img.shields.io/badge/-Fortran-734f96?&logo=Fortran)